 Many parents purchase a couple of soft baby towels for their little one to dry them in once they have had a bath.

-Unscented and natural cleaning products that are especially made for baby’s skin are ideal.
+Unscented and natural cleaning products that are specially made for baby’s skin are ideal.
 Mater Mothers’ Hospitals have a range of products developed by midwives that include wash, moisturiser and nappy balm.
-Check them out here.

 Nappies and nappy wipes